maxhbr/LDBcollector/README.md

 # {metæffekt}-universe
 Project providing insights on the {metæffekt} license database covering

-* 2102 modelled license terms,
+* 2126 modelled license terms,
-* 134 exceptions,
+* 138 exceptions,
 * 186 specific and commonly used license expressions, and
 * 49 markers.

-as of 22th September 2023.
+as of 10th October 2023.

 The following links provide letter-specific overviews on the license information: